nlchi402/kpim-mart-retail-case-study/README.md

-# KPIM Mart — End-to-End Retail Business Intelligence Case Study
+# KPIM Mart: End-to-End Retail Business Intelligence Case Study

 A portfolio case study demonstrating how a sales-focused retail dataset can be extended into an integrated business intelligence solution covering sales, inventory, supplier cost, accounts receivable, accounts payable, and working capital.